terra-ops/terra-cli/docs/install.md

         cd /usr/share/terra
         composer install
         ln -s /usr/share/terra/bin/terra /usr/local/bin/terra

+7. Generate an SSH key:

+  To connect to your drupal sites via drush, your terra user must have an SSH public key.

+  To generate one:

+         ssh-keygen -t rsa -N "" -f ~/.ssh/id_rsa

 7. Switch back to your user and run `terra` to see if it works!